Innoractive/telegram-notifier/README.md

 ### Setup mailhook
 - forward email to `http://path.to/forward.php`

+### Send Email
+- send email to `chat-id@your-domain.com`
+- system will convert email to telegram message

 ### Title Label
 - system will auto detect `title label` from `keyword` in email subject / email body
 - if multiple keyword in subject / body, system will use icon with higher priority